 - There are no plans available with broad POS or PPO networks

 - Are even more expensive than last year’s Plans.

 - Cost approximately 50-60% less than ACA / Obamacare compliant plans

-- Have access to a large quality network of providers in Georgia and nationally
+- Have access to UnitedHealthcare Choice + PPO network in Georgia and nationally

 - Require passing a simplified medical history questionnaire